misko/mlipview/fixes.md

 - **Unit**
   - New tests for `bondService.computePeriodicBonds()` verifying it emits `imageDelta` for crossing bonds and persists zero offsets for non-periodic ones.
   - `moleculeView` spec that feeds in periodic bonds with deltas and asserts ghost links survive a simulated timestep.
-  - `SessionStateManager` round-trip covering schema v6 migration and legacy v5/v4 upgrades.
+- `SessionStateManager` round-trip covering schema v6 snapshot capture/restore.
 - **Playwright**
   - Extend `ws-ghost-periodic.spec.js` to run a single MD step and confirm `viewerApi.debugGhostSnapshot()` still reports ghost bonds.
   - Update authoring-mode suite to check the relocated status bar and verify selection text updates while at the top.